himmAllRight/himmAllRight-source/resources/templates/md/posts/LFS-SBUs-and-Binutils.md

 ln -sv $LFS/tools /
 ```

 These commands remove and reset the `tools` symlinks.
-I then made sure to re-add `/tools/bin` to the begging of the `path` var in the *lfs* `.bashrc`.
+I then made sure to re-add `/tools/bin` to the begging of the `path` var in the *lfs* `.bashrc` and test it.
 Problem fixed!

 ### Building BinUtils
-It is important that Binutils is built first.
-This is mostly because when Glibc and GCC are built, they perform various tests on the linker and assembler to figure out which of their features to enable.
+It is important that Binutils is built first in the process.
+This is mostly because when Glibc and GCC are built, they perform various tests on the linker and assembler to figure out which of their own features to enable.

-To start building BinUtils, first move to the sources directory (`$LFS/sources`) and extract the package with:
+To start building BinUtils, move to the sources directory (`$LFS/sources`) and extract the package with (If you encounter issues, see section above):

 ```
 tar xfjv binutils-2.27.tar.bz2